Beale Lecture 2021

 He was one of the first scientists to encourage open publication of useful discoveries.

 More details can be found in this short biography of Martin Beale.

-If you have never been to a Beale Lecture or missed a previous lecture, we have listed some of them here.
+If you have never been to a Beale Lecture or have missed a previous lecture and would like to catch up, we have listed a selection here.

-We also have many more videos on our YouTube channel.
+We also have many more videos that you can watch on our YouTube channel.

 Richard Ormerod delivers the Beale Lecture for 2018 on The Fitness and Survival of the OR Profession in the Age of Artificial Intelligence.

 Dr Çağri Koç gave the opening talk entitled Heterogeneous Location and Pollution-Routing Problems but, before he did so, President John Hopes presented him with his award.